-The directors of the Supervisor may change from time to time without notice to you.
-The names of the Supervisor's directors may be obtained from the Companies Office website https://www.companies-register.companiesoffice.govt.nz or by phoning the Supervisor on 0800 371 471.
+The board members of the Supervisor may change from time to time without notice to you.
+The names of the Supervisor's board members may be obtained from www.publictrust.co.nz/about/our-team or by phoning the Supervisor on 0800 371 471.